BJTerry/BoardGameBench/docs/GAME_CONTRIBUTIONS.md

 - **Error Handling:**
   Provide clear and concise error messages during move validation to help with debugging and testing.

+- **State Serialization and Deserialization:**
+  - Implement both `serialize_state` and `deserialize_state` methods in your game class.
+  - For dataclass-based states, implement `to_dict()` and `from_dict()` methods.
+  - Ensure all nested objects and complex data structures can be properly serialized and deserialized.
+  - Test the round-trip conversion (state → dict → state) to verify correctness.

 - **Consistency with Existing Games:**
   Refer to the implementations of games like [Nim](./nim_game.py), [Chess](./chess_game.py), and [Battleship](./battleship_game.py) for examples of:
   - State structure
   - Player view filtering
   - Move parsing and application
+  - State serialization and deserialization

 - **Documentation and Comments:**
   Write clear comments in your code explaining key decisions, especially around hidden information and state serialization.